flovo89/embDB/README.md

 # embDB
 Simple Time Series Database

-Due to its simplicity the main focus lies on embedded linux devices.
-But it is not exclusively developed for embedded devices.
-The database scales perfectly and can be used on full-blown linux distros as well.
+The database has a simple structure, few dependencies and is therefore intended to be used on embedded Linux devices. embDB scales  perfectly and can be used on full-blown linux distros as well.

 # Facts